 55. What can you do for our Homeless Veterans?
 Organizations like the Home Depot Foundation,Volunteers of America, and The Mission Continues are great groups that you can help with.
 (Here is an excellent example: Motown has a new Veterans Homeless Facility and Park)

-56. Give them a big smile as you walk by, sometimes that is all that is needed.
+56. Give them a big smile as you walk by; sometimes, that is all needed.

 58. Visit a veteran’s grave.
-Even if you simply stand there for a moment of quiet reflection, you’re honoring their service–and you’re rededicating yourself to the freedoms we enjoy as a citizen of this country.
+Even if you stand there for a moment of quiet reflection, you’re honoring their service and rededicating yourself to the freedoms we enjoy as a citizen of this country.

-59. Find out which businesses in your community truly support veterans and the troops; become their customer, and tell them you appreciate their support to veterans.
+59. Find out which businesses in your community truly support veterans and the troops; become their customers, and tell them you appreciate their support to veterans.

 60. Do you know the mom or dad of a veteran?
 Thank them for raising one of America’s Heroes.

-61. Ask your local VFW, American Legion or local Veterans Group if you can make a donation, either by money or donation of your time.
-If you have a family member that serves in the armed forces you could make a donation in their honor.
+61. Ask your local VFW, American Legion, or local Veterans Group if you can donate money or your time.
+If you have a family member who serves in the armed forces, you could make a donation in their honor.

 64. Proudly display a “I support the troops” magnet on the bumper of your car

-65. Order a shnazzy t-shirt or perhaps a tie that shows your thankfulness.
+65. Order a shnazzy t-shirt or tie that shows your thankfulness.
 Have one sent to a veteran in your family.